As guides offering free walking tours in Chicago, we're always getting questions about how to visit popular attractions without paying full price.

 The Wild Reef

-Home to sharks, stingrays, and live coral, the Wild Reefs offers a close encounter of some exotic creatures in their living habitat.
+Home to sharks, stingrays, and live coral, the Wild Reefs offers a close encounter with some exotic creatures in their living habitat.

 This exhibit is a recreation of a coral reef in the Philippines and allows you to see what divers do.